ovonpape/esphome_universal-remote/hardware.md

   Emits the infrared signals.
 Use a 940 nm LED for best compatibility.
 Narrow beam for focused control, wide for room coverage.

 - **NPN Transistor**
-  Used to drive the LED safely, as ESP32 GPIOs can't handle high current.
+  Used to drive the LED safely, as ESPs GPIO pins can't handle high current.

 - **IR Receiver**
   Allows reading commands from existing remotes.
 The carrier frequency of most common IR protocols is 38kHz, so the receiver you pick should support that.
 In this example I'm using a TSOP4838

-- **ESP32**
+- **ESP microcontroller**
-    Any ESP32 model supported by ESPHome can be used, but you may need to adjust the wiring and case design to accommodate differences in pin layout and physical dimensions.
+    Any ESP microcontroller supported by ESPHome can be used, but you may need to adjust the wiring and case design to accommodate differences in pin layout and physical dimensions.
+In this example, an ESP32 WROOOM32 devboard is used

 - **(Optional) Pin Headers**
   Useful for detachable power or signal connections.
-If you want to build multiple HassBeams, you can make the receiver circuit modular to save cost (and soldering time).
+If you want to build multiple HassBeams, you can make the receiver circuit modular to save cost and make the device smaller.

 ---